- 2015-20 SSHRC Insight Grant, “Romanticism and Revolutionary Suicide” ($145,697)

 - “Nerve theory, Sensibility and Romantic Metrosexuals.”
 Romanticism and the City.
 Ed.
 Larry Peer.
 New York: Palgrave Macmillan Press, 2011.

-- 2017: Keynote Lecturer for the English Research Seminar and 27th Annual Phi Beta Kappa Fall Lecture; Eastern Illinois University, Charleston, Illinois, US; November 2017
+- Keynote Lecturer for the English Research Seminar and 27th Annual Phi Beta Kappa Fall Lecture (the oldest and most prestigious honor society in the US); “The Zong Slave-Ship Massacre: A New Discovery in the British Library”; Eastern Illinois University, Charleston, Illinois, US.

 - 2017: Black River Zong Memorial main presentation; hosted by the Office of the Political Ombudsman, Institute of Jamaica, and the St. Elizabeth Municipal Council; 9 May 2017; Black River, Jamaica